 See how Devo allows you to free yourself from data management, and make machine data and insights accessible.

-Splunk is ranked 1st in Security Information and Event Management (SIEM) with 54 reviews while Zabbix is ranked 1st in Network Monitoring Software with 44 reviews.
-Splunk is rated 8.0, while Zabbix is rated 8.0.
+Splunk is ranked 1st in Security Information and Event Management (SIEM) with 69 reviews while Zabbix is ranked 1st in Network Monitoring Software with 48 reviews.
+Splunk is rated 8.2, while Zabbix is rated 8.4.
 The top reviewer of Splunk writes "Very versatile for many use cases".
 On the other hand, the top reviewer of Zabbix writes "Very mature, easy to scale, and free to use".
-Splunk is most compared with Dynatrace, Datadog, IBM QRadar, ELK Logstash and Fortinet FortiAnalyzer, whereas Zabbix is most compared with Nagios XI, Centreon, Nagios Core, SolarWinds NPM and PRTG Network Monitor.
+Splunk is most compared with Microsoft Sentinel, Elastic Security, Dynatrace, IBM QRadar and AppDynamics, whereas Zabbix is most compared with Nagios XI, Centreon, Nagios Core, PRTG Network Monitor and SolarWinds NPM.

 We monitor all Security Information and Event Management (SIEM) reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.